intel/dffml/_sources/contributing/editors/vscode.rst.txt

 If you are planning on contributing to the project, or track your debugging process, it is a better idea to have your own copy of DFFML on your Github account.
-For more details about setting up your git repository, read :doc:`git` page.
+For more details about setting up your git repository, read :doc:`../git` page.

 After setting up the version controlling configurations, you need to install DFFML.
-See :doc:`dev_env` page for installing details in the development mode.
+See :doc:`../dev_env` page for installing details in the development mode.

 Open the VSCode app, on the menu bar, click on ``File`` then choose ``Open Folder``.
 Locate DFFML folder and open it.
 Inside the folder in VSCode,